BlankRose/EverybodyEdits2/docs/TechnicalSheet.md

 ## A.2 Playable Worlds
 - They will be 2D tiled worlds
 - There will be available worlds, ready to join
-- They can be made by both players themself or pre-made by creators
+- They can be made by both players themselves or pre-made by creators

 ## A.3 Availability
 - Computer Application ( Window / Linux / OSX )